Prakruthi-G-H/springboot-concepts/README.md

 The objective of this repository is to strengthen my backend development skills by implementing Spring Boot concepts one module at a time while following clean coding practices and layered architecture.

-## ✨ Features
+## ✨ Planned Features

+- Concept-wise Spring Boot modules
 - Clean project structure
-- Concept-wise implementation
-- Easy-to-understand examples
+- RESTful API examples
-- MySQL database integration
+- MySQL integration
-- RESTful API development
+- Layered architecture
+- Hands-on practice projects

 ## 👩‍💻 Developed By